varma-kakarlapudi/Disaster-Relief--Earthquake/README.md

 # Disaster-Relief--Earthquake
-This was done on 21-03-2019 for a Hackathon  hosted by TECHGIG with colloboration with NTT Data GDS Banglore ( https://www.nttdata.com/global/en/# )
+This was done on 21-03-2019 for a Hackathon  hosted by TECHGIG in colloboration with NTT Data GDS Banglore ( https://www.nttdata.com/global/en/# )

 After attempting an written test (online) on techgig website based on Disasters and